4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 export TERM=xterm256-color
 ```

 The shell will be backgrounded, then enable echo mode with ``stty``, then brought back to the foreground.
 This should make the shell much more comfortable to use.
-Enjoy your tab-completion and colours :rainbow:.
+Enjoy your tab-completion and colours 🌈.